kibook/s1kd-tools/INTRO.md

 4.  **Publication:** These tools support the production of publications from a CSDB.

-    The **s1kd-flatpm** tool flattens a publication module and referenced data modules in to a single "deliverable" file for a publishing system.
+    The **s1kd-flatten** tool flattens a publication module and referenced data modules in to a single "deliverable" file for a publishing system.

     The **s1kd-acronyms** tool can automatically mark up acronyms within data modules, and can also generate lists of acronyms marked up within data modules.

+    The **s1kd-aspp** tool preprocesses applicability statements in a data module, generating display text and "presentation" applicability statements.

     The **s1kd-instance** tool produces "instances" of CSDB objects using applicability filtering and/or common information repositories (CIRs).